Hermotimos/rpg_hub/README.md

 Requires creation of SQLite database.

-   Note: Project was created using SQLite, some model fields and indexes may not meet standards of MySQL (particularly the sum   of max_length of model fields combines within indexes).
+   Note: Project was created using SQLite, so some model fields and indexes may not meet standards of MySQL (particularly the sum of max_length of model fields combined within indexes).

 Requires creation of 'media' directory with following subdirectories:
 - contact_pics